-Hormonal birth control is one of the treatment options for endometriosis.
-Some people find it can relieve pain, and it may reduce the growth of lesions.
+Hormonal birth control is a treatment option for endometriosis.
+It may relieve pain and reduce the growth of lesions.
+Options include either estrogen and progesterone combined or progesterone only.

 Endometriosis causes tissue that is similar to what grows inside the uterus to grow elsewhere, such as around the bladder and intestines.
 This creates lesions.
 With each menstrual cycle, this tissue swells and then breaks down, causing significant pain.